huntdatacenter/docs/docs/faq/compute.md

 [Read more time command example](https://www.cyberciti.biz/faq/unix-linux-time-command-examples-usage-syntax/)

-When yoru command or script finishes, `time` writes a message to standard error giving timing statistics about your program run, for example:
+When your command or script finishes, `time` writes a message to standard error giving timing statistics about your program run, for example:

 ```
         Command being timed: "ls /"